phaethonp/phaethonp.github.io/non_gov_tools.md

 In essence, Audrey Tang's idea of "forking the government" is about reshaping the relationship between citizens and their government, leveraging digital tools to make governance more participatory, transparent, and adaptive.
 It's a vision of a more agile and collaborative government, inspired by the best principles of the open-source world

-## Literature
-### Experimental Evidence on the Productivity Effects of Generative Artificial Intelligence
+### Are there any Experimental Evidence on the Productivity Effects of Generative Artificial Intelligence?
 https://economics.mit.edu/sites/default/files/inline-files/Noy_Zhang_1.pdf?utm_source=npr_newsletter&utm_medium=email&utm_content=20230508&utm_term=8392792&utm_campaign=money&utm_id=27864752&orgid=&utm_att1=

 ### What if AI could rebuild the middle class?